woodystock/learner-materials-react-props-and-state/activities/activity-8-extension.md

-# Extension - Chuck Norris Level Ninja 👊
+# Extensions - Chuck Norris Level Ninja 👊

 You now have the opportunity to put what you've learnt into practice.